Iran–Iraq War: Ceasefire proposal

 On 20 June 1982, Saddam announced that he wanted to sue for peace and proposed an immediate ceasefire and withdrawal from Iranian territory within two weeks.
 Khomeini responded by saying the war would not end until a new government was installed in Iraq and reparations paid.
 He proclaimed that Iran would invade Iraq and would not stop until the Ba'ath regime was replaced by an Islamic republic.
 Iran supported a government in exile for Iraq, the Supreme Council of the Islamic Revolution in Iraq, led by exiled Iraqi cleric Mohammad Baqer al-Hakim, which was dedicated to overthrowing the Ba'ath party.
 They recruited POWs, dissidents, exiles, and Shias to join the Badr Brigade, the military wing of the organisation.

 The decision to invade Iraq was taken after much debate within the Iranian government.
-One faction, comprising Prime Minister Mir-Hossein Mousavi, Foreign Minister Ali Akbar Velayati, President Ali Khamenei, Army Chief of Staff General Ali Sayad Shirazi as well as Major General Qasem-Ali Zahirnejad, wanted to accept the ceasefire, as most of Iranian soil had been recaptured.
-In particular, General Shirazi and Zahirnejad were both opposed to the invasion of Iraq on logistical grounds, and stated they would consider resigning if "unqualified people continued to meddle with the conduct of the war".
-Of the opposing view was a hardline faction led by the clerics on the Supreme Defence Council, whose leader was the politically powerful speaker of the Majlis, Akbar Rafsanjani.
+One faction, including Prime Minister Mir-Hossein Mousavi and President Ali Khamenei, wanted to accept the ceasefire, as most of Iranian soil had been recaptured.
+Some were opposed to the invasion of Iraq on logistical grounds.
+The opposing view was a hardline faction led by the clerics on the Supreme Defence Council, whose leader was Akbar Rafsanjani.

 Iran also hoped that its attacks would ignite a revolt against Saddam's rule by the Shia and Kurdish population of Iraq, possibly resulting in his downfall.
 It was successful in doing so with the Kurdish population, but not the Shia.
-Iran had captured large quantities of Iraqi equipment, enough to create several tank battalions, Iran once again had 1,000 tanks, and also managed to clandestinely procure spare parts as well, including those pertaining to the F-14 Tomcat.
+Iran had captured large quantities of Iraqi equipment, enough to create several tank battalions.

-At a cabinet meeting in Baghdad, Minister of Health Riyadh Ibrahim Hussein suggested that Saddam could step down temporarily as a way of easing Iran towards a ceasefire, and then afterwards would come back to power.
+At a cabinet meeting in Baghdad, Minister of Health Riyadh Hussein suggested that Saddam could step down temporarily as a way of easing Iran towards a ceasefire, and then afterwards would come back to power.
 Saddam, annoyed, asked if anyone else in the Cabinet agreed with the Health Minister's idea.
-When no one raised their hand in support, he escorted Riyadh Hussein to the next room, closed the door, and shot him with his pistol.
+When no one raised their hand in support, he escorted Riyadh to the next room, then shot him.